jimmybow/myapriori/README.md

-# Myapriori
+# myapriori

-*Myapriori* is a simple implementation of
+*myapriori* is a simple implementation of
 Apriori algorithm with Python 2.7 and 3.3 - 3.6

 # Installing :